ethan-campbell/ethan-campbell.github.io/_pages/publications.md

 ---
 --->

-## In review / in prep
+## Manuscripts in review / in prep

 Wilson, E.A., Arlen, L., **Campbell, E.C.** Recent extremes in Antarctic sea ice extent modulated by ocean heat ventilation.
-Submitted.
+Under review.

 **Campbell, E.C.**, Riser, S.C., Webster, M.A.
 Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice.
 In prep for *The Cryosphere*.